Dense Prediction with Attentive Feature Aggregation: Experiments

 \section{Experiments}

 We conduct experiments on several public datasets on both semantic segmentation and boundary detection tasks, and conduct a thorough analysis with a series of ablation studies.
-Due to the space limit, we leave additional implementation details to our supplementary materials.
+Due to the space limit, we leave additional implementation details to our appendix.